-Since its first induction in 1971, the B.S. in forensic chemistry program in the Chemistry Department at Buffalo State was committed to providing a high-quality and well-rounded experience for its students.
-We have striven to inform, educate and provide a learning environment that will best prepare our students for a wide-range of career options in forensic science, or to pursue further studies in graduate school.
-Thus, it is important that students have a firm foundation in chemistry, mathematics, biology and physics, so that they will understand the intricacies of their chosen field.
+Since its first induction in 1971, the B.S. in Forensic Chemistry program in the Chemistry Department at Buffalo State has been committed to providing a high-quality and well-rounded experience for its students.
+We have striven to inform, educate, and provide a learning environment that will best prepare our students for a wide range of career options in forensic science and related areas.
+Thus, it is important that students have a firm foundation in chemistry, mathematics, biology. and physics, so that they will understand the intricacies of their chosen field.

--- Providing a high-quality and comprehensive curriculum wherein students can acquire the knowledge, skills, and experiences necessary for success in their chosen field.
+Providing a high-quality and comprehensive curriculum wherein students can acquire the knowledge, skills, and experiences necessary for success in their chosen field.

--- Integrating coursework in chemistry, biology, physics and mathematics with research and hands-on experience
+Integrating coursework in chemistry, biology, physics, and mathematics with research and hands-on experience

 Helping students to develop skills in analytical thinking, quantitative methods, problem-solving, critical thinking, and effective communication

--- Enabling students, staff, and faculty to gain new knowledge through research
+Enabling students, staff, and faculty to gain new knowledge through research

--- Providing students with thorough academic and career guidance
+Providing students with thorough academic and career guidance

--- Contributing to the college community, Western New York, and beyond through outreach, engagement, and public education
+Contributing to the college community, Western New York, and beyond through outreach, engagement, and public education

-They can also be self-employed as consultants to courts, law enforcement agencies, university-based research laboratories, law firms and medical examiner offices.
+They can also be self-employed as consultants to courts, law enforcement agencies, university-based research laboratories, law firms, and medical examiner offices.
 According to the survey of the American Academy for Forensic Sciences (AAFS) in 2004, more than 10,000 job opportunities in the field of forensic science are expected over the next decade to address an expanding case backlog.

 Although employment rates will differ regionally, and depend on national and statewide funding, local populations and state crime rates, employment opportunities will always exist.
 The expected employment opportunities for forensic scientists can, in part, be driven by the continued scientific and technological advances.
 New methods and instrumentation for the chemical/biological sciences have created unprecedented and revolutionary opportunities to collect and examine criminal evidence.
 This has created backlogs in forensic laboratories, particularly in DNA analyses.

 Our program offers rigorous training in the theories and practical aspects of chemistry, with a focus on analytical techniques, and contributes to the development of both the practical aspects of forensic practice, as well as the training of future forensic practitioners.
-This program also meets the requirements for certification by the American Chemical Society, and as such, fully prepares students to enter a professional career not only in forensic science, but also in analytical chemistry, with direct relevance to any prospective employment positions requiring the precision and performance associated with forensic chemistry techniques.
+This program also meets the requirements for certification by the American Chemical Society, and as such, fully prepares students to enter a professional career not only in forensic science but also in analytical chemistry, with direct relevance to any prospective employment positions requiring the precision and performance associated with forensic chemistry techniques.

--- Drugs, toxicology, firearms, trace, DNA, arson, etc.
+Drugs, toxicology, firearms, trace, DNA, arson, etc.

--- Local and state law enforcement
+Local and state law enforcement

--- Standard material testing
+Standard material testing